 Health restrictions: Gorillas are particularly susceptible to human illnesses, so you need to be 100% healthy to be allowed to visit with the gorillas.
 Take extra care before you travel to boost your immune system and avoid contact with anyone with a cold or flu bug.

 Footwear is important!
 For Yvette, Neoprene boots are most comfortable and eliminate the need for gators to protect your shoes.
 Vanessa prefers her Ahnu hiking boots, which are lightweight and offer ankle support.
+Anouk trekked in just sneakers (to save luggage space) but her socks were pretty soggy by the end!
+Victoria stuck with her trusted Salomon waterproof hiking shoes.
 No matter what your footwear preference, make sure your shoes/boots are broken in and comfortable.
 This is not the time to break in new boots or shoes, as veteran Tracey Gluck will tell you.

 What to pack: Besides comfortable, broken-in footwear, we also suggest that you pack, long pants, garden gloves and thick socks to protect against nettles, as well as a waterproof jacket.
 Vanessa prefers to layer lightweight rain pants over a pair of shorts.
+Anouk wore quick drying pants, and would not recommend any cotton pants or jeans.
+Victoria’s go to are her lightweight hiking pants, and layered long sleeved tops with a waterproof outer layer.
 Finally, don’t forget to pack a water bottle.

 Porters: Porters and guides are on hand to show you the path, hack through vegetation, carry your gear and largely take the stress out of the day.
 They do this for a living and add so much value to your experience, that we really insist that you use one, even though it is optional.
-In fact, we sometimes recommend hiring two porters to make the trek easier.
+In fact, we sometimes recommend hiring two porters to make the trek easier, and to “give back” a little to the local surrounding communities.

 Our favorite places to trek:

-• Yvette’s favorite gorilla and golden monkey treks were the ones from Mount Gahinga Lodge in Uganda, five minutes walk from the Mgahinga National Park entrance.
+- Uganda is perfect for those who want to see mountain gorillas on a smaller budget as there are more accommodation options at a moderate level (where the gorillas are located) and the permits are less expensive than in Rwanda.
+Yvette’s favorite gorilla and golden monkey treks were the ones from Mount Gahinga Lodge, five minutes walk from the Mgahinga National Park entrance.
 There is only one gorilla family, and therefore only one group of 8 visitors on any given day.
 The terrain is reasonably open, often making for an easier and more scenic trek than in Virunga and Bwindi.
-(BTW – upgrading from a standard to deluxe banda at the lodge is well worth the extra cost).
+(Note, upgrading from a standard to deluxe banda at the lodge is well worth the extra cost).
+Anouk trekked golden monkeys here as well and it was an absolute highlight in her life.
+The bamboo forest is simply magical.

-• Vanessa’s favorite place to trek is Rwanda where she has been trekking twice.
+- Vanessa’s favorite place to trek is Rwanda where she has been trekking twice.
 She liked the convenience of staying at Sabyinyo Silverback Lodge, which is located about 2 miles from the main entrance to Volcanoes National Park.
+One of Anouk‘s favorite lodges in Rwanda is Virunga Lodge, for the views and community interaction.
+Bisate also makes her list, with the very unique suites and amazing work they also do with local communities, planting trees and much more.
+The trekking never disappoints!

 Suggested Safaris:

 For most veteran safari enthusiasts, gorilla trekking ranks in the top five all time most memorable safari experiences.
-So it’s time to start planning your gorilla adventure – give us a call at 800-700-3677.
+So it’s time to start planning your gorilla adventure – contact us!